 If you’re on a Manhattan street waving your hands frantically at dozens of green cabs, don’t take it personally when they whizz right by you.
 Green cabs are only allowed to pick up customers in the outer boroughs (Brooklyn, Queens, The Bronx, and Staten Island).
 Simply put: if you’re in Manhattan, make sure you’re hailing yellow cabs.
 Once you leave Manhattan, both yellow and green are fair game, no matter your destination.

 8. NYC Transportation Tips: Give a Car Service a Shot

 A sea of yellow cabs is an iconic image for the streets of New York City, but sometimes it’s impossibly hard to catch one.
 Rainy days, rush hours, and major events all make taxis scarce.
-Car services such as Carmel or Bridges Limousine will respond quickly, and usually don't charge much more than a cab.
+Car services like Carmel will respond quickly, and usually don't charge much more than a cab.
 Uber and Lyft are other popular alternatives.
 If you're looking for affordable airport transportation, choose Go Airlink, which offers van shuttle service to JFK, LaGuardia, and Newark.